LongjuBai/Coding_agent_token_consumption_analysis/README.md

 ### Prediction Challenges

-- Total token prediction is extremely difficult (r < 0.15)
-- Output token prediction shows promise (more accurate)
+- Total token prediction is extremely difficult (r < 0.15).
+Output token prediction shows promise (more accurate)
 - Predictions on log scale are more feasible than exact number predictions
+- Using the agent itself to make predictions also shows potential, as it can actively explore the repository with the same tools it uses to solve the given problems.
+- Predicting token consumption with a single LLM or by the agent itself is hindered by sampling bias, overestimated costs, and challenges with constructing effective few-shot examples due to high variance, context limits, and user tolerance for added complexity.